ECB sticks with Verizon in wake of U.S.-German spying clash

-The German government said in June it had canceled a contract with Verizon as part of an overhaul of its internal communications, prompted by revelations last year of U.S. government spying.
+The German government said in June it had cancelled a contract with Verizon as part of an overhaul of its internal communications, prompted by revelations last year of U.S. government spying.

 In the letter to Fabio De Masi, Draghi wrote that the ECB “takes the threat of economic espionage very seriously”.